 1. Converted Garages

-According to Zillow, converting a garage into a living space is one of the top features that can make buyers walk away.
+Converting a garage into a living space is one of the top features that can make buyers walk away.
 While it might seem like a smart way to add a bedroom or office, most buyers still prioritize having a secure place to park or store belongings.
 Especially in suburban neighborhoods, a garage is expected—not optional.
 When it’s missing, it feels like something’s been taken away rather than added.

 What’s worse, converted garages often look obvious and awkward, which makes buyers question the quality of the work.
 It can also reduce curb appeal, especially if the driveway leads to a blank wall or cluttered room.
 Unless your area has extremely limited square footage, this “upgrade” usually backfires.
 In most cases, keeping the garage intact is the safer bet.